 - What you should do when you’re driving through a contraflow system

 - On which type of road you might find a contraflow bus or cycle lane

 - What different contraflow signs look like, as well as their with-flow equivalents

 - What happens to the speed limit where a contraflow system is in place on a motorway

-If you’re not sure about any of these, you probably need to do a little more revision before sitting your theory.
+If you’re not sure about any of these, you probably need to do a little more revision before sitting your theory—if so, check out our compilation of theory test revision resources.
 Read through our contraflow system guide again to grasp the key facts.